julianachagas/julianachagas/README.md

 ## Hello there!
 I'm Juliana. 👋🏼
-I'm a Brazilian civil engineer with a master's degree in geotechnical engineering currently making a career change.
+I'm a Brazilian civil engineer currently making a career change.

 I'm passionate about technology and my goal is to become a front-end developer.